 Finally an answer!
 After my experience of Oneness back in 2010 I really struggled to understand what had happened to me until I stumbled upon this in a second-hand bookshop.
 Dennis Waite, drawing on the wisdom of Advaita Vedanta, argues the point that the world we know and see is merely an illusion, created by our own minds.
 The real reality is only experienced when we get out of duality and into unity consciousness.
 This book explained my spiritual awakening.
 I had touched the hand of God!

 More on Advaita Vedanta from the great Indian mystic Sri Nisargadatta Mahraj, this book is written in a question and answer dialogue style, making quite complex ideas easier to grasp.
 Again, I found it second-hand and it’s now selling for quite a bit online but this one is mine for keeps!
 I dip back into it every now and then, like one does a bible.
 Indeed, its’ words point similarly to a much larger reality.

-I heard Rupert Sheldrake talk about this book at The Weekend University in London last year (2018).
+I heard Rupert Sheldrake talk about this book at The Weekend University in London in 2018.
 I loved his style – no Power Point needed – just good old-school teaching.
 The book is as engaging as his voice and he speaks of the importance of reconnecting to a more spiritual outlook through tried and tested practices such as gratitude, rituals, nature, and pilgrimages.